Armen Alchian: Views

 Alchian has been described as a classical liberal and libertarian.
-He advocated laissez-faire economics and free market individualism.
+He advocated laissez-faire principles and free-market individualism.
 He was a member of the Mont Pelerin Society.
 Axel Leijonhufvud argued that Alchian was skeptical of people who claim they will improve the world by using the powers of the government, but also those calling for abolishing government.

 Alchian listed "self-reliance, independence, responsibility, integrity and trust" as the principles and rules of capitalism and argued that these are antithetical to socialism/communism.
 Alchian believed Keynesianism "totally neglects incentives."
-Alchian was a friend of Milton Friedman and Friedman often quoted him: "The one thing you can be most sure of in this life is that everyone will spend someone else’s money more liberally than they will spend their own."
+Alchian was a friend of Milton Friedman and Friedman often quoted him: "The one thing you can be most sure of in this life is that everyone will spend someone else's money more liberally than they will spend their own."

 In the 1960s, Alchian told Eastern Bloc economists that they had to "introduce more private property rights to make markets work the way you think they should work" or else the market allocation will seem to be "perverse or deficient."
 David Riesman noted that Alchian, like Friedman and Hayek, was "confident about the causal relationships that run from evolution to capitalism, from capitalism to meliorism."
 One left-wing commentator described Alchian as an "ultra-liberal" economist who vigorously defended the idea that capitalism is characterised by the absence of any substantial power relations between individuals.
 Alchian was apparently influenced by neo-Darwinism.
 He, like Friedman, "invoked Darwinism to prove that the market economy is natural."
 Alchian was critical of minimum wage laws.
+During the 1970s energy crisis, Alchian argued for lifting of gas price controls.

 Alchian famously asserted that "95% of the material in economics journals was wrong or irrelevant".